Angel-125/SLOTH/GameData/WildBlueIndustries/SLOTH/Readme.txt

 ---REVISION HISORY---

+1.1.0
+- Updated to KSP 1.8

+1.0.1
+Fixed model reference for the SLOTH Coupler

 1.0 Initial release
 - S.L.O.T.H.
 Rover Body: A combined probe core and robotics controller, the rover body forms the core of the S.L.O.T.H. system.
 - S.L.O.T.H.
 Hip Joint: This is the root part of the S.L.O.T.H. leg system.